-Here are the five African Americans that I am thankful/grateful for because without their service, dedication and motivation to continue to fight for equality, we would not be where we are today!
+Here are the five African American leaders that I am thankful/grateful for because without their service, dedication to uplift others, example and motivation to continue to fight for equality, we would not be where we are today!

 At the center of my heart, there is a bubble.